ARMmbed/lora-docs/docs/intro-to-lora.md

     $ sh installer.sh
     ```

-1. And fill in the remaining questions.
+1. Fill in the remaining questions.

     <span class="images">![Configuring the Multi-Tech Conduit gateway for The Things Network (step 2)](assets/ttn6.png)<span>Wizard (2) for configuring the Multi-Tech Conduit</span></span>.

-1. After this the gateway should show as 'Connected' in the TTN console.
+1. After this, the gateway should show as **Connected** in the TTN console.

     <span class="images">![Connected!](assets/ttn7.png)<span>Connected!</span></span>